 Is there any assistance that can be provided if we end up disagreeing with our insurance company?

-It is important to check whether or not your insurance company or underwriter are members of the Financial Ombudsman Service (the FOS).
 You may not always see eye to eye with your insurance provider, if you are required to make a complaint then the FOS are often able to provide impartial mediation to help you reach a fair outcome with your complaint.

 To ensure the provider you choose is fully compliant with FCA regulations, be sure to ask...